urbit/urbit.org-reloaded/content/docs/azimuth/flow.md

 `chain-id` is the ID used by the Ethereum blockchain, which is `1337`.
 See [bytestring format](/docs/azimuth/l2/bytestring) for more information.

-`state` is the current state of the PKI:
+`state` is the current state of the PKI.
+This is structured similarly to the state held in [Azimuth.eth](/docs/azimuth/azimuth-eth), but will differ in general since `state` takes into account layer 2 transactions as well.

 ```hoon
 +$  state